Traveling for Care?

-The Johns Hopkins Medicine Cancer Counseling Center provides professional counseling to our patients, families and caregivers with psychological, emotional and spiritual needs.
+The Johns Hopkins Integrative Medicine and Digestive Center provides professional counseling for the psychological, emotional and spiritual needs of our cancer patients, families and caregivers.

 Sometimes patients who have been diagnosed with breast cancer are already taking other medications, including anti-depressants.
 Some anti-depressant medications can interfere with breast-related treatment, like hormone therapy.
 For this reason and for general support, Johns Hopkins Medicine psychiatrists who specialize in helping breast cancer patients are available to help patients and their families with a variety of issues.